Entering the European market for coconut water

 Tips:

-• Use the services of your national export promotion agency and actively participate in the creation of export strategies.
+- Use the services of your national export promotion agency and actively participate in the creation of export strategies;

 Which products are you competing with?

-The biggest competition for coconut water is other plant drinks and sports drinks.
+The biggest competition for coconut water comes from other plant drinks and sports drinks.
 Plant drinks around the world are becoming more popular, including birch tree water, aloe vera water, cactus water, maple water and watermelon water.
 Still, those types of drinks do not have a significant presence on the European market.
 Fresh young coconuts are the major product competitor to bottled coconut water in producing countries, but due to their high price, they are rarely sold in Europe.

-Other direct competitors to coconut water are rehydrating types of sports drinks.
-Although they may be described as more artificial, they can be created in more customised ways to suit specific needs of athletes.
+Other direct competitors to coconut water are rehydrating sports drinks.
+Although they can be described as more artificial, they can be created in more customised ways to suit specific needs of athletes.
 For example, coconut water is an effective rehydration solution after exercising, but sports drinks can be created to benefit athletes before and during exercise as well.
 For example, a recent study suggests that coconut water is not better than plain water for improving performances during exercise.

 4. What are the prices for coconut water on the European market?